spences10/claude-statusline-powerline/README.md

 }
 ```

-The statusline script processes this and outputs a colored
+The statusline script processes this and outputs a coloured
 powerline-style status.

+## 🗃️ Local Usage Database

+Claude Statusline Powerline maintains a local SQLite database at
+`~/.claude/statusline-usage.db` to track usage analytics:

+**Stored Data:**

+- **Session records** with start/end times and token usage
+- **Daily summaries** with total costs and model usage
+- **Project mapping** linking sessions to directory paths
+- **Cache performance** metrics for optimization insights

+The database powers both the session and usage segments, providing
+real-time insights without impacting statusline performance.

 ## Segments